Articles and Features

 Jo van Gogh-Bonger

 For most of art history, the psychology of the artist has played a subordinate role, and in the 19th century, technical excellence was still favoured over unique personal expression: the artist and their work were expected to be two separate entities.
-Today, the artist as suffering genius is a cultural trope, and one of its most persisting images is Vincent van Gogh.
+Today, the artist as a suffering genius is a cultural trope, and one of its most persisting images is Vincent van Gogh.

 But how could a complete outsider like Van Gogh, unrecognized in his time, mentally unstable, prone to alcohol abuse, and almost compulsively burning bridges with those who might have helped him on his creative path, ever attain the mythic status that he holds today?
 The answer lies with a woman named Johanna Bonger.